-1 COMMIT, ROLLBACK, CONNECT, DISCONNECT, SET CONNECTION, SET RESULT SETS, and SET TRANSACTION statements are only allowed in SQL procedures.
+COMMIT, ROLLBACK, CONNECT, DISCONNECT, SET CONNECTION, and SET RESULT SETS statements are only allowed in SQL procedures.
+The SET TRANSACTION statement is allowed in SQL procedures and triggers.

 SQL control statements

 SQL control statements provide the capability of adding logic and control flow to an SQL routine.
 SQL control statements can only be specified within an SQL routine.